coderavdhesh/Avdhesh-Gupta-AnswerAi-Backend/README.md

-# 🌟 Backend Service 🌟
+# 🌟 AnswerAi Backend Service 🌟

 Welcome to the Backend Service!
 This service, built with Node.js and Express.js, is designed to handle user requests and generate AI-powered answers.
 It's secure, scalable, and ready to integrate with a frontend application.